-EXPANDING ACCESS AND AFFORDABILITY OF COLLEGE AND EDUCATION SAVINGS Support 529 College Savings Plans Treasurers and 529 college savings plan administrators play a major role in helping families save for college and other education opportunities.
-With more than 15.7 million open accounts, over \$480 billion saved, and an average account over \$30,652, 529 plans are the most important education savings tool for families.2 Research shows that children with a college savings account in their name are six to seven times more likely to attend a four-year college, compared with similar children with no dedicated account.3 Congressional support of 529 plans and efforts to enhance the 529 program has greatly benefited account holders saving for and paying for post-secondary education.
+EXPANDING ACCESS AND AFFORDABILITY OF COLLEGE AND EDUCATION SAVINGS Support 529 College Savings Plans State Treasurers and 529 college savings plan administrators play a major role in helping families save for college and other education opportunities.
+With more than 15.91 million open accounts, over \$387 billion saved, and an average account over \$24,000, 529 plans are the most important education savings tool for families.2 Research shows that children with a college savings account in their name are six to seven times more likely to attend a four-year college, compared with similar children with no dedicated account.3 Congressional support of 529 plans and efforts to enhance the 529 program has greatly benefited account holders saving for and paying for post-secondary education.
 However, the program would benefit from additional changes to address the current treatment of 529 savings accounts in the federal financial aid methodology, which the overwhelming majority of plan administrators cite as the top obstacle to American families opening accounts and utilizing 529 plans.
-NAST CALLS ON CONGRESS TO
+NAST CALLS ON CONGRESS TO Exempt assets in 529 accounts held for the benefit of a student from being treated as parental assets in determining a family's expected contribution.
+Include contributions to Section 529 qualified tuition programs to the list of deferrals or contributions that qualify for the Saver's Credit.
 Encourage Saving for College at the Workplace - The workplace is often where Americans make decisions about saving.
-Tax code incentives that promote employer contributions to Section 529 Qualified Tuition Programs will be an effective method of encouraging continued education among employees.
+Tax code incentives that promote employer contributions into the retirement plans of employees have proven to be an effective method to increase retirement savings.
+Tax code incentives that similarly promote employer contributions to Section 529 Qualified Tuition Programs will be an effective method of encouraging continued education among employees.
 Expand the use of a 529 account to recognized postsecondary credential programs under the Workforce Innovation and Opportunity Act.
 The programs included in this initiative provide the basis for developing competencies in many of the technical skills and jobs that employers find increasingly difficult to fill.
-Include contributions to Section 529 Qualified Tuition Programs to the list of deferrals or contributions that qualify for the Saver's Credit.
-Exempt assets in 529 accounts held for the benefit of a student from being treated as parental assets in determining a family's expected contribution.
 Exempt the value of all 529 plan distributions, including any from accounts held by grandparents or noncustodial parents, from being treated as income to the student on the following year's FAFSA when the distributions are used towards eligible expenses.
 PROVIDING OPPORTUNITIES FOR INDIVIDUALS WITH DISABILITIES Support Achieving a Better Life Experience (ABLE) Accounts Achieving a Better Life Experience (ABLE) accounts allow individuals with disabilities and their families to establish tax-advantaged savings and investments.
-ABLE accounts ease financial strains by making withdrawals tax-free when used to cover gualified expenses, such as medical and dental care, education, housing, and transportation.
-Since the passage of the ABLE Act in December 2014, 46 states and DC have launched ABLE programs, more than 112,021 accounts have been opened and over \$1 billion has been saved in ABLE accounts.
+ABLE accounts ease financial strains by making withdrawals tax-free when used to cover qualified expenses, such as medical and dental care, education, housing, and transportation.
+Since the passage of the ABLE Act in December 2014, 46 states and DC have launched ABLE programs, more than 131,000 accounts have been opened and over \$1.13 billion has been saved in ABLE accounts.
 While Congress has already made several improvements to the ABLE Act, it would further benefit from additional enhancements.
-The following changes would have minimal cost to the federal government or would greatly benefit people with disabilities including millions of veterans who become eligible for ABLE while serving their country.
+These additional changes would have minimal or insignificant cost to the federal government but would greatly benefit those with ABLE accounts.
+NAST CALLS ON CONGRESS TO Eliminate the Medicaid payback provision from § 529A.